Git Tag

 -m/--message A message for an existing tag is defined instead of prompted.
 Multiple -m messages can be used, but they will combined as separate paragraphs.

--F/--file A tag message from an existing file is read from the standard input.
+-F/--file A tag message is read the tag message from a given file instead of standard input.

 -e/--edit A tag message made from -m or -F is edited.